AdrianSeguraOrtiz/GENECI/README.md

 * `--confidence-list TEXT`: Paths of the CSV files with the confidence lists to be agreed upon.  [required]
 * `--gene-names PATH`: Path to the TXT file with the name of the contemplated genes separated by comma and without space.
 If not specified, only the genes specified in the lists of trusts will be considered.
+* `--time-series PATH`: Path to the CSV file with the time series from which the individual gene networks have been inferred.
+This parameter is only necessary in case of specifying the fitness function Loyalty.
 * `--crossover [SBXCrossover|BLXAlphaCrossover|DifferentialEvolutionCrossover|NPointCrossover|NullCrossover|WholeArithmeticCrossover]`: Crossover operator  [default: SBXCrossover]
 * `--crossover-probability FLOAT`: Crossover probability  [default: 0.9]
 * `--mutation [PolynomialMutation|CDGMutation|GroupedAndLinkedPolynomialMutation|GroupedPolynomialMutation|LinkedPolynomialMutation|NonUniformMutation|NullMutation|SimpleRandomMutation|UniformMutation]`: Mutation operator  [default: PolynomialMutation]